twobunnyrabbit/cohort-002-skill-building/exercises/05-memory-skill-building/05.04-semantic-recall-on-memories/explainer/readme.md

   .join('\n\n');
 ```

-- [ ] Notice how `searchMemories()` combines two retrieval methods
-  - It searches using embeddings for semantic similarity
-  - It searches using BM25 for keyword matching
-  - It uses reciprocal rank fusion to combine the results

-- [ ] See how only the top 4 memories are used
+- [ ] Notice how only the top 4 memories are used

-  - The `.slice(0, 4)` ensures we don't bloat the context window
-  - These are the most relevant memories for the current query
+The `.slice(0, 4)` ensures we don't bloat the [context window](/PLACEHOLDER/context-window).
+These are the most relevant memories for the current query.

+- [ ] Understand reciprocal rank fusion

+The `searchMemories()` function uses [reciprocal rank fusion](/PLACEHOLDER/reciprocal-rank-fusion) to combine the results from both retrieval methods.

-### Testing The Selective Retrieval
+### Test The Selective Retrieval

 - [ ] Run the application with `pnpm run dev`